 A treasure trove for South African arts and crafts gifts and household accessories made from beads and recycled products.
 Art Africa stocks everything from jewellery to fabrics, homeware to furniture, along with extraordinary ceramics, lighting and other handmade goods from all over the continent.

 The Parkview Gallery

-A tiny space next to The Perfect Cup coffeeshop (see below) owned by artist and children's book illustrator Sandy Lightley.
+A tiny space next to The Perfect Cup coffeeshop (see below) is owned by artist and children's book illustrator Sandy Lightley.
 The gallery sells the works of a collection of local artists including Yda Walt, known for her colourful hand-printed textiles.